DjangoGirls/tutorial/en/django_models/README.md

         return self.title
 ```

-> Double-check that you used two undescore characters (`_`) on each side of `str`.
-Those are used frequently in Python and sometimes we also call them "dunder" (short for "double-underscore").
+> Double-check that you use two undescore characters (`_`) on each side of `str`.
+This convention is used frequently in Python and sometimes we also call them "dunder" (short for "double-underscore").

-It is scary, right?
-But no worries, we will explain what these lines mean!
+It looks scary, right?
+But no worries we will explain what these lines mean!

 All lines starting with `from` or `import` are lines that add some bits from other files.
 So instead of copying and pasting the same things in every file, we can include some parts with `from ... import ...`.